Pavel4e5/zapret2/docs/manual.en.md

 It is impossible to track anything beyond that using sequences.
 Always keep in mind that when transferring large volumes of data, sequences cannot serve as a counter.
 The `p*counter` fields are 64-bit counters, so they do not suffer from this issue.

+#### icmp processing

+Some icmp types may contain an attached source packet to which icmp was generated.
+They are called "related."
+Such payloads are recognized, they are used to search the original conntrack record.
+If it is found, the cached profile (the one to which the attached package belongs) is selected.
+The direction is chosen as the reverse of the found record.
+The payload type is set to "ipv4" or "ipv6," the session protocol type is set from the source packet profile.
+Then icmp goes through the profile in the usual way.
+Desync function must be aware of this possibility.

+If icmp does not contain an attached package, it is invalid or conntrack record is not found, icmp passes on its own without track.

+conntrack works only with tcp and udp, it does not keep records of pings or other icmp types.
+No counters change when icmp traverses the conntrack entry.

+#### raw ip processing

+If the ip protocol is not recognized as tcp, udp, icmp, icmpv6, it is considered raw ip.
+Dissect has ip/ip6 field and payload.
+Payload contains all data after L3 headers. desync.track is always missing.

 # nfqws2 C interface

 Before executing `--lua-init`, the C code sets up base constants, blobs, and C functions.